IBM/ibm-spectrum-symphony-operator/README.md

 Client script on the image must take care of resolving master host and deploy the application.
 Master host IP address is mounted to ``/opt/ibm/spectrumcomputing/scripts/configmap/hosts`` and could be updated if changed.
-Make sure the scrip waits until the IP address is known and copies it to EGO hosts file:
+Make sure the script waits until the IP address is known and copies it to EGO hosts file:

 ```bash
 $cp /opt/ibm/spectrumcomputing/scripts/configmap/hosts /opt/ibm/spectrumcomputing/kernel/conf/hosts